particle-iot/docs/src/content/reference/SDKs/ios.md

 ##### Support for Swift projects

-To use Particle Device Setup library from within Swift based projects - you'll need to configure a bridging header - please [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), as an additional resource you can consult official [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on the matter.
+To use Particle Photon Setup Library from within Swift based projects - you'll need to configure a bridging header - please [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), as an additional resource you can consult official [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on the matter.

 #### Carthage

-Starting version 0.4.0 Particle iOS device setup library is available through [Carthage](https://github.com/Carthage/Carthage).
+Starting version 0.4.0 Particle iOS Photon Setup Library is available through [Carthage](https://github.com/Carthage/Carthage).
 Carthage is intended to be the simplest way to add frameworks to your Cocoa application.
 Be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
-Then to build the Particle iOS device setup library, simply create a `Cartfile` on your project root folder (that's important), containing the following line:
+Then to build the Particle iOS Photon Setup Library, simply create a `Cartfile` on your project root folder (that's important), containing the following line:

 ```
 github "particle-iot/particle-setup-ios" ~> 0.6.0